The Ultimate Guide to

 Get incredible views of La Jolla Cove while nestled up in downtown La Jolla Village from this lively, family friendly Mexican restaurant!
 Their menu offers all the classic favorites, including enchiladas, carne asada plates, and burritos, in a super-casual setting.

 Cody’s La Jolla overlooks the beautiful Scripps Park and La Jolla Cove.
 Besides beautiful surroundings, expect aesthetically pleasing food.
 Even something as simple as the Veggie Hash or Chicken & Biscuit is presented in a beautifully hand-crafted fashion.
 And feel free to bring your four-legged friend, as it is super dog-friendly!
 After your meal, take a quick stroll to the beach – it’s just a few minutes’ walk.

 La Jolla Cove is the perfect spot for family fun – entertaining both kids and adults alike.

 This arena was created with children and their safety in mind.
 Local philanthropist Ellen Browning Scripps donated funds in 1931 to form the seawall you see today, which helps creates an open ocean pool with safe, serene waters.
 Use this area to:

 • Build sand castles

 • And more!

 Though initially intended for children, as locals well know, it has also become a favorite place for seals.
+La Jolla Cove has become so famous for the seal population that it’s even gained media attention.
 Oftentimes the entire beach will be filled with them; especially during pupping season.
 Even if you don’t swim, the Children’s Pool offers other helpful amenities on-site: